joesb/helios360/content/handbook/strategy/bau-world.md

 ## BAU and ownership

 Ongoing client projects and existing customer relationships create the biggest challenge when you take up a CDO position in an organisation.
+But at the root of that issue is likely to be a lack of process authority or ownership.

+Delivery or project managers may exist in the organisation so that individual client engagements can go from beginning to end.
+But the existence of a delivery manager or two is not the same as effective ownership of a coherent, high quality customer experience.

+Indeed, it may well be evidence that the ownership has been shrugged off into a void, with responsibility hanging in a no-man's land between CEO, commercial director and chief operations officer.
+You may even discover that technical architecture or solution design may have a fundamental lack of delivery leadership expertise or authority behind them.
+Why would the expertise exist if no one has ownership?